onisimm/react-remwaste/README.md

    - I wanted to keep the overall dark contrast, so to increase visibility, I've only increased contrast on skip hover.
 It lights up now.
    - Also changed the color of the prices to a lighter blue as it was a bit too dark for the background.
    - Increased the overall spacing
+   - Reduced the size of the skip card.
+This allows the user to better see all the options, or see more options at a time.

 3. **Intuitive labeling**